-HURD: Ambassador Thompson, I believe there were several questions for you.
+Mr. HURD.
+Ambassador Thompson, I believe there were several questions for you.

-THOMPSON: Yeah.
-Well, I will repeat a lot of what Ludwig said already, so I don't want to do that.
+Amb.
+THOMPSON.
+Yes, well, I will repeat a lot of what Ludwig said already, so I don't want to do that.

 I think the third element besides alternatives to the tension and bettering the conditions on the tension is really to build the capacity of the Libyan authorities, to understand that there are specific vulnerabilities and needs that people have, and that they have to be able to not only identify them but address them.
 I would say is its working purpose.